 Pp = Sbp - dbp: Pulse pressure = systolic BP - diastolic bp. ...Read more

 Blood pressure is a measurement of the force placed on the blood vessels and is comprised of the "systolic" pressure (the top number on a blood pressure meter) which is the peak pressure when the heart is pumping, and the "diastolic" pressure (the bottom number on a blood pressure meter) which is the pressure during the resting phase ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- What is the difference between urine glucose and blood glucose?
+- What is the difference between hypertension and high blood pressure?

-- What is difference between tinea?
+- What is arterial blood pressure?